vishnusankar/MachineLearning_Classifier/README.md

 # MachineLearning_Classifier

-I tried these binary classification algorithms to find out which one is best.
+I tried these binary classification algorithms to find out which one is best on bank-additional.csv file.
 #### I need some suggestion from experts, is there way to improve any of these algorithms performance for this dataset.

 # Models Score with Train dataset